 As a US Embassy kid, I had the fortunate experience of being able to live overseas in the Middle East, Africa and Europe when I was younger.
-I know that experiencing all those amazing cultures have had a create impact on me in being open minded and compassionate to people who may not be exactly like me.
+I know that experiencing all those amazing cultures have had a create impact on me to be open minded and compassionate to people who may not be like me.

 My husband and I have been blessed with a daughter and fraternal twin boys and although it was incredibly hard the first years of the twins lives, I was able to learn about myself and the strength I didn’t know that I had.
-Those darkest days of Post Partum Depression, which lingered for longer than it should and later giving me the diagnosis of Bipolar Disorder after 72 hours of mania and then falling into a deep depression with suicidal thoughts ended up being an amazing blessing.
-I found my calling in life and that is to help those with mental illness to realize they can live an amazing and full life and OWN IT DAILY!
-It took some time but I decided to own my Bipolar Disorder (and General Anxiety diagnosis) and try my best to make a positive difference in this world.
+Those darkest days of Postpartum Depression ended up actually being an amazing blessing.
+I found my calling in life and that is to help those with mental illness to realize they can live an amazing life.
+It took some time but I decided to own my mental illnesses and try my best to make a positive difference in this world.

-My mental illness has not stopped me from feeling good about who I am but if anything, I feel blessed to have Bipolar Disorder.
-I will share my experiences on this website and via social media with the hope that you will find peace about your own mental illness, or really any of the curve balls or strikes that have made you the person you are today.
+My mental illness has not stopped me from feeling good about who I am but if anything, I actually feel blessed to have Bipolar Disorder.
+I will share my experiences with the hope that you will find peace about your own mental illness, or really any of the curve balls that have made you the person you are today.

 If you want to start a consistent exercise schedule or want me to speak to your group while sharing my story of hope, email me at Annie@ownitdaily.com.